 Now that you understand what a hybrid shape is, we are going to divide hybrid boards into two subcategories: hybrid rocker and hybrid camber.

-Hybrid camber looks like a modified version of traditional camber.
-It will be cambered in between the feet for superior edge hold at high speeds, similar to traditional camber, but it will have additional rocker in the tip and tail for catch free riding, like traditional rocker board.
+Hybrid camber boards look like a modified version of traditional camber.
+It will be cambered in between the feet for superior edge hold at high speeds, similar to traditional camber, but it will have additional rocker in the tip and tail for catch-free riding, like a traditional rocker board.

 So, now you know.
 The next step?
 Try them all out, get riding, and let us know how it goes.
-If you have any questions about what snowboard profile would work best for you and your riding style, chat with me or one of my fellow Snowboard experts here on Curated for free advice and recommendations.
+If you have any questions about what snowboard profile would work best for you and your riding style, chat with one of my fellow Snowboard Experts here on Curated or me for free advice and recommendations.
 We love hearing from you!